Andries Jonker: Jong Oranje

-FC Volendam
+Volendam

 The head managerial post at Volendam was taken up by Jonker in July 1999.
 Jonker was in this role at the Kras Stadion until late June of the following year.

-MVV Maastricht
+MVV

-In July 2004, Jonker was appointed as the manager of club MVV Maastricht.
-As such he saw the Sterrendragers get to the quarterfinals of the 2006 KNVB Cup.
+In July 2004, Jonker was appointed as the manager of club MVV.
+As such, he saw the Sterrendragers get to the quarter-finals of the 2006 KNVB Cup.

 Willem II

 Jonker was named as an assistant manager at Willem II for the 2006–07 season.
 The following season saw him fully take up the helm of the Tricolores.
-Jonker stayed on as manager of the club for another season only to leave the side in February 2009.
+Jonker stayed on as manager of the club for another season, only to leave the side in February 2009.

 Bayern Munich

 Jonker then joined Bayern Munich as an assistant to Louis van Gaal in July 2009.
-Wherein this role, Jonker won with Bayern the double of the Bundesliga and the DFB-Pokal of 2010.
+In this role, Jonker won with Bayern the double of the Bundesliga and the DFB-Pokal in 2010.

 He then took over the side in April 2011 on an interim basis until the end of that season.
-Jonker, in June 2011, was announced as the new manager of Bayern Munich II.
+In June 2011, Jonker was announced as the new manager of Bayern Munich II.
 Jonker eventually left the club altogether in June 2012.

 VfL Wolfsburg

 Jonker joined up with VfL Wolfsburg soon afterward, thus staying in the Bundesliga.
-As so at the Volkswagen Arena he took up the position of an assistant manager, where he helped see the Wolves get to the DFB-Pokal semi finals of 2013.
+At the Volkswagen Arena, he took up the position of an assistant manager, where he helped see the Wolves get to the DFB-Pokal semi-finals in 2013.